juju927/game-2048/README.md

 4. Styling each html element

-5. Writing game logic on js
+5. Writing the main code in js

     - Creating const variables using DOM selectors on relevant html elements

-  - createNewtile() for tile creation
+    - Game logic part 1: Function for creating new tiles - **createNewtile()**

-  - moveBox(boxFrom, boxTo) that allows tiles to check adjacent tiles for merges/ movement/ neither
+    - Game logic part 2: Function for moving tiles after checking adjacent tiles for merges/ movement/ neither - **moveBox(boxFrom, boxTo)**

-  - push(), that loops moveBox() to move multiple tiles in the direction specified
+    - Game logic part 3: Function that loops moveBox() to move multiple tiles in the direction specified - **push(direction)**

-6. clean up

     - Linking event listeners to functions

     - Updating of score

+    - Checking winning and losing of game

-  - Allowing restarting of the game
+    - Restarting of the game

 ## sketches of wireframes